OddExtension5/repo-search-app/README.md

 # Repo4U

-A simple android app for finding GitHub repositories on given language name, username in serach field.
+A simple android app for finding GitHub repositories on phone using Search Repo's term and by username of the github user's

 # Screenshots